Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "...I don’t know," Moj translated.

-"It’s like she had him…*conditioned* or something.
-Like the kind of thing you’d read in a novel…" Dora shivered.
-"Just a pheromone and a trigger phrase…Or like a biodrone, I guess."
+"It’s like she had him...*conditioned* or something.
+Like the kind of thing you’d read in a novel..."
+Dora shivered.
+"Just a pheromone and a trigger phrase...
+Or like a biodrone, I guess."

 "No biodrone, he.
 No metal in his brain.
 Just scars."